 B. Thomas Golisano founded Paychex, Inc. in 1971 and is Chairman of the Board of the Company.
 Until October 2004, he served as President and Chief Executive Officer of the Company.

 Mr. Golisano is a member of the board of directors of several private companies and institutions.
 He is the former owner the Buffalo Sabres of the National Hockey League.

-Mr. Golisano is the founding sponsor (2005) and major underwriter for seven consecutive years of the Clinton Global Initiative (CGI) Annual Meeting.
+Mr. Golisano is the founding sponsor (2005) and major underwriter for nine consecutive years of the Clinton Global Initiative (CGI) Annual Meeting.

 Mr. Golisano is former chairman of Greater Rochester Fights Back (a coalition to combat illegal drugs and alcohol abuse), has served as a member of the board of directors of numerous non-profit organizations, and is founder of the B. Thomas Golisano Foundation.

 Mr. Golisano and Paychex have consistently been recognized by the business, financial and national media.
 Mr. Golisano was listed among the FORBES top 10 bosses in the U.S. for three consecutive years, beginning in 2002; the annual ranking is based on chief executives who provide the best balance between their compensation and shareholder return.
 Mr. Golisano also appeared in CHIEF EXECUTIVE magazine's 10th Annual CEO Growth 100 list in May 2001.

 In 2010 the Rochester Institute of Technology's Nathaniel Rochester Society gave its highest honor to Mr. Golisano, a longtime RIT trustee, for significant contributions to the university.

 In October 2008 the University of Buffalo School of Management named Mr. Golisano the 2008 Niagara Frontier Executive of the Year.